gradle/gradle-talks/talks/c-plus-plus/src/slides/01-slides.md

 ## Dependency management

-Each C++ source depends on zero or more libraries or binaries.
+Each C++ source set depends on zero or more libraries or binaries

 Each binary takes zero or more libraries or binaries as input.
+This is usually inferred from the source sets.

-Dependencies can come from the same project or another project.
+Dependencies can come from:

+* The same project
+* Another project in the same build

+Missing:

+* System libraries
+* A binary repository

 ## Dependency management